ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-use-highlighting.dotnet.markdown

-# Session : Querying : How to use highlighting?
+# Session: Querying: How to use highlighting?

 **Highlighting** can be a great feature for increasing search UX.
 To take leverage of it use `Highlight` method which is a part of query customizations available from `Customize`.